Pennsylvania girl reunited with Minnie Mouse doll that helped through 39 brain surgeries

 People throughout the community came to her aid after the post, including the Bensalem Police Department, the Chick-fil-A restaurant on Horizon Boulevard and its employees.

 “It was very emotional, to know what the kid went through with all these operations.
-This thing went with her through every operation," A Chick-fil-A employee told NBC 10.
+This thing went with her through every operation," A Chick-fil-A employee told WCAU.

 COCA-COLA CRASHES INTO PENNSYLVANIA HOME